swatimondal3115/Antimicrobial-/README.md

-nfectious diseases and antimicrobial resistance (AMR) has become pressing concerns in India.
+Infectious diseases and antimicrobial resistance (AMR) has become pressing concerns in India.
 We aimed to comprehensively investigate the burden of them.
 Infectious diseases remain a major public health concern in India, contributing significantly to morbidity and mortality.
 The rising threat of bacterial antimicrobial resistance (AMR) exacerbates this